Colin Sinclair (minister)

-Colin Sinclair is a minister of the Church of Scotland.
+Colin Sinclair (born 16 September 1953) is a minister of the Church of Scotland.
 He was Moderator of the General Assembly for the year from May 2019.
-He has served as the minister at Palmerston Place Church in Edinburgh since 1996.
+He served as the minister at Palmerston Place Church in Edinburgh from 1996 to June 2022.

 Early life and education

 Sinclair grew up in Glasgow, Scotland.
 He was educated at Glasgow Academy, a private school in the city.
 He studied economics at the University of Stirling: he was an extra in a Monty Python film during this time.
 He graduated with an honours degree at the age of 20.

 He became a Christian while at school, his parents had been rare church-goers, and became involved in the Scripture Union (SU).
 He continued to be involved with the SU while at university, and also attended the Christian Union.
 Feeling the call to ministry, he successfully underwent selection for the Church of Scotland.
 However, he was offered the opportunity to work with the SU in Zambia, where he spent the next three years.
 Having returned to Scotland, he trained for the ministry at New College, Edinburgh, graduating with a further degree in church history.